What is Nxt?

-You can safely sell digital goods on the marketplace without the use of typical middlemen.
+You can safely sell digital goods on the marketplace without the use of middlemen.
 Once a purchase is made, you receive a link to download the digital good.
-It’s unclear what the ramifications would be for Nxt if people sold illegal material on the marketplace, as the decentralized nature of the platform would prevent the item from being removed.
+It’s unclear what the ramifications would be for the project if people sold illegal material on the marketplace, as the decentralized nature of the platform would prevent the item from being removed.

 All transactions can include a message, and the platform encrypts the message by default.

-Coin Shuffling is meant to anonymise where your coins came from.
-However, the Nxt blockchain system is not designed for every day shuffling.
+Coin Shuffling is meant to anonymize where your coins came from.
+However, the Nxt blockchain system is not designed for everyday shuffling.
 Traditionally “every transaction can be seen and traced.”
 However, through the Coin Shuffling feature, you need to create a new account and then have your funds randomly distributed through multiple user accounts before entering the new account.

 Rather than keep your data on Google Drive or Dropbox, you can use decentralized storage on the Nxt Data Cloud.
-The Nxt developers believe there are myriad of documents that users would want to securely upload to their cloud such as certifications, contracts, wills, and licenses.
+The developers believe there are myriad of documents that users would want to securely upload to its cloud such as certifications, contracts, wills, and licenses.

 These decentralized features do come with a price, though, with the majority costing at least 1 Nxt.
-You can check out the Nxt based fees associated with each transaction here.
-255 of these transactions are able to fit into a block, with a new block being generated every minute.
+You can check out the fees associated with each transaction here.
+255 of these transactions fit into a block, with a new block being generated every minute.

 History of Nxt